YichaoOU/HemTools/docs/content/NGS_pipelines/crispr_seq.rst

 **INPUT 2. gRNA library csv file (--gRNA_library option, required).**

 This file specifies your gRNA library.
 It is a csv file where the columns are sgRNA, sgRNA sequence, and the targeted gene.
+This file must end with .csv.
 An example file is shown below.

 .. code:: bash